Agents

 What Users Do In Agents

 Open Agents from the System section of the sidebar.
 Create an agent manually, generate one from a prompt, edit an existing profile, attach skills or plugins, and choose whether tasks should use that agent explicitly or let routing select one.
+Enabled state and advanced settings persist with the agent definition.

 | Agent Area | Product Meaning |